-UInt8) - Whether the replica can be elected as a leader.
+UInt8) - Whether the replica can be a leader.

 UInt8) - Whether the replica is in read-only mode.

-This mode is turned on if the config doesn’t have sections with ZooKeeper, if an unknown error occurred when reinitializing sessions in ZooKeeper, and during session reinitialization in ZooKeeper.
+This mode is turned on if the config does not have sections with ZooKeeper, if an unknown error occurred when reinitializing sessions in ZooKeeper, and during session reinitialization in ZooKeeper.